 Identifying The Problem

 To fix issues with acoustic guitar tone, we need to identify specifics.
 Saying your guitar sounds bad, or that it doesn’t sound as good as another guitar you’re familiar with isn’t going to be all that helpful.

 The first thing you should do is identify in exactly what way the guitar sounds bad.

-The list below shows a few examples which we will revisit later in the article:
+The list below shows a few examples:

 - Your guitar sounds out of tune or won’t stay in tune